tracim/tracim/backend/README.md

 ### Docker-compose test file

-The `docker-compose.yml` files lists the services needed for testing the Tracim backend.
-Default environment variables used by the containers are written in the `.env` file next to `docker-compose.yml`.
+The [docker-compose.yml](docker-compose.xml) file lists the services needed for testing the Tracim backend.
+Default environment variables used by the containers are written in the [.env](.env) file next to `docker-compose.yml`.

 ### About Pytest Tests Config